The Search for Parents Are Peacemakers

 How To Read Parents Are Peacemakers

 Yes, it’s true that you can purchase a beautiful hard copy from Riverbend Press.
 You can also piece it together from my seven separate blog posts where I published it in installments.
 But now, for the first time, I am making it available in a single pdf for your convenience.
-Just sign up below for my newsletter, Nancy’s Notes, and you can have it for free in one nice, neat package.
+Just sign up in the sidebar (where it says “Free Charlotte Mason Parenting Guide”) for my newsletter, Nancy’s Notes, and you can have it for free in one nice, neat package.

 I’ve heard about people reading it on their own, in book discussion groups, couples’ parenting groups, and Sunday Schools.
 I would love to hear about how you plan to use it.